dcasota/vesxi-on-azure-scripts/README.md

 On the ESXi setup Shell phase, the Mellanox nic adapter are not listed through 'lspci'.
 The subsystem 15b3:61b0 from the lspci output on Photon OS is not listed in /etc/vmware/pci.ids.
 So far, none of the adapter drivers includes the PCI ID '15b3:61b0 Mellanox Technologies Device'.
 Additional findings are documented in 'Findings ESXi Shell about Virtual Machine Hardware.txt'.
 'DMA IB RoCE iWARP.txt' is a beginner help about RDMA and Infiniband technology to get start reading docs like  http://www.mellanox.com/related-docs/prod_software/Mellanox_Native_ESX_Driver_for_VMware_vSphere_6.5_User_Manual_v3.16.11.10.pdf.
+Photon OS 3.0rev2
+Not 100% sure if ESXi UEFI boot is needed.
+In any case, early ESXi boot using in Bios does not show up any correlating dmesg ACPI message.
+All the Mellanox ESXi ConnectX-3 adapters are native drivers.
+As the Mellanox adapters DO show up on Photon OS, it has nothing to do with Azure Generation2-VM-sizes restrictions like Virtualization-based Security (VBS), Secure Boot, etc.

  # ```create-customizedESXi-iso.ps1```
 The powershell script creates a customized ESXi ISO with Mellanox adapter driver.